 The classics: Freeletics God workouts

 Aphrodite, Hades, Kentauros and their friends.
-Whenever you spot a Greek God workout in your training plan, you know it’s time to face the ultimate challenge and meet the Gods.
+Whenever you spot a Greek God workout in your Training Journey, you know it’s time to face the ultimate challenge and meet the Gods.
 What makes these special?
 God workouts are all about time and speed.
 This means: leaving your comfort zone behind and going all out, as fast as you can, for every repetition – but still with proper technique.
 Your personal best (PB) or last time (LT) allows you to measure your progress and compare your next workout time to your current or previous time.
 Of course you should always try to beat it, but don’t be discouraged if you don’t.
 You can’t be your fastest every time.
 Just focus on giving everything you’ve got for every workout and you will become your best version in the long run.

 The shorter ones: Partial workouts

-You can understand partial workouts as shortened versions of the Freeletics Gods.
+Partial workouts are effectively shortened versions of the Freeletics Gods.
 Sometimes your Coach might assign you 3/5 Aphrodite, 2/6 Kentauros or any other partial workout.
 You may be thinking: “But Coach, I can definitely do more”.
 Don’t worry.
 Your Coach knows that you can do more.
 What he’s aiming for however, is not providing you with the longest workout possible but with the best training effect possible.
 Look at world class athletes, their training does not only contain long and intense workouts but also short trainings.
 Your Freeletics Coach does the same by adding variety to your training sessions.
 On some days he’ll put you through hell, on others he’ll go easier on you – because you’ve earned it and also to allow you to recover faster. #CoachKnows.
 But don’t take this as an excuse to go easy: Either way, your job is still to do the partial workouts as fast as possible.

 Interval trainings: The most personalized Freeletics workouts